 The electric generators can be used for:

 Generate electricity in order to transmit and distribute it over power lines to domestic.

-As an emergency backup power or in order to generate electricity permanently.
+As an emergency backup power or to generate electricity permanently.
 They work as standby generators.

 Supply the electrical power required for automobiles, ships, trains, or aircraft.

 The electric generators used in power plants are pretty complex, but their operating principle is straightforward:

 Schematically they consist of one or more conductive wire windings (coils).
 These coils are supplied with mechanical energy to rotate them within an intense magnetic field.

 Mechanical energy can be supplied by a turbine.
 The coil, free to rotate, is called a rotor, while the fixed magnet is called a stator.
 There are three types of turbines: